waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 - the `--rln-relay-eth-contract-address` option gets the address of the membership contract.
  The current address of the contract is `0x4252105670fe33d2947e8ead304969849e64f2a6`.
  You may check the state of the contract on the [Goerli testnet](https://goerli.etherscan.io/address/0x4252105670fe33d2947e8ead304969849e64f2a6).
-- the `rln-relay-eth-account-address` option is for your account address on the Goerli testnet.
- It is a hex string of length 40 (not sensitive to the `0x` prefix).
 - the `rln-relay-eth-account-private-key` option is for your account private key on the Goerli testnet.
  It is made up of 64 hex characters (not sensitive to the `0x` prefix).
 - the `rln-relay-eth-client-address` is the WebSocket address of the hosted node on the Goerli testnet.
  You need to replace the `xxxx` with the actual node's address.

-For the last three config options i.e., `rln-relay-eth-account-address`, `rln-relay-eth-account-private-key`, and `rln-relay-eth-client-address`, if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).
+For the last two config options i.e., `rln-relay-eth-account-private-key` and `rln-relay-eth-client-address`, if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).

 You may set up more than one chat client, just make sure that you increment the `--ports-shift` value for each new client you set up e.g., `--ports-shift=2`.